LukeSchmidtPwC/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/creating-editing-browsing.md

 ## Import a sections of another library
-1. Openn the **Business process libraries** page, and then open the library you want to edit.
+1. Open the **Business process libraries** page, and then open the library you want to edit.
 2. Navigate to the line you would like to import to and select **Import**.
      ![Select_import](./media/Select_import.PNG "Select import")
 3. Select **As child** or **As sibling**.